shawna-p/in-depth-pronouns-renpy/INSTRUCTIONS.md

 There are a lot of bits and bobs that make up this code, so here is an overview of your next steps:

 1. Make sure all the pronouns rpy files are inside your game/ folder somewhere.
-You can keep them in the pronouns/ subfolder, like YourGame/game/pronouns/pronoun_setup.rpy
+You can keep them in a pronouns/ subfolder, like YourGame/game/pronouns/pronoun_setup.rpy
 2. If you're using a version of Ren'Py before 7.5 (e.g. 7.4.11 or earlier), you will need to remove or comment out some code in `pronoun_screens.rpy`.
 At the bottom of `screen term_customization` is a line that looks like `if GetFocusRect("term_drop"):`.
 You will need to remove/comment that code until the end of the screen.
 Slightly earlier in that same screen is the screen action `CaptureFocus("term_drop")`.
 You will also need to replace that with the action `CycleCustomTerm(current_key, term)`.
 This will allow you to click to cycle through pronouns instead of using a dropdown.
 3. Otherwise, you're ready to go!
 Add the line `jump test_select_pronouns` somewhere early on in your script so you can test out the features.